ku21fan/CLL-STR/README.md

 # Cross-Lingual Learning in Multilingual Scene Text Recognition
 Official PyTorch implementation | [paper](https://arxiv.org/abs/2312.10806) | [training and evaluation data](#download-preprocessed-lmdb-datasets-for-training-and-evaluation) | [pretrained model](#pretrained_models) | <br>

+**Preliminaries:**
+1. Multilingual STR: A task to recognize text from multiple languages in a word- or line-level scene image.
+2. Cross-Lingual Learning (CLL): A methodology for transferring knowledge from one language to another.

+**What we did:**
+1. Verified two general insights about CLL and showed that **the two general insights may not be applied to multilingual STR.**
-**Summary**: $\textcolor{red}{\textsf{Cross-lingual learning (CLL) is simple and highly effective for improving performance in low-resource languages.}}$   When recognizing visual text from the low-resource language, use the high-resource language together for better performance.
+2. Showed that **CLL is simple and highly effective for improving performance in low-resource languages.**
+3. Found the condition where CLL works well: **the crucial condition for CLL is the dataset size of high-resource languages, regardless of the kind of high-resource languages.**

+**More detail:**
 1. In this work, we investigate **CLL for multilingual scene text recognition (STR).** <br>
 CLL transfers knowledge from one language to another.
 Often, the number of resources in each language is not even.